Global Pot: Thai Curry Paella with Tajín® Shrimp

 Substitutions

-- Vegetarian: Swap shrimp for roasted cauliflower + chickpeas; replace fish sauce with tamari.
+Vegetarian: Swap shrimp for roasted cauliflower + chickpeas; replace fish sauce with tamari.

-- Curry: Yellow curry = milder; red = bolder.
+Curry: Yellow = gentler; red = bolder.

 Make-Ahead & Storage

-- Par-cook rice base (Step 5) earlier; finish with shrimp before serving.
+- Par-cook rice base (Step 5) earlier; finish with shrimp just before serving.

 - Refrigerate leftovers 2–3 days; reheat gently with a splash of stock.